anoma/nspec/docs/arch/node/types/engine_behaviour.juvix.md

 <!-- --8<-- [end:GuardEval] -->

-The `GuardEval` type defines the criteria for evaluating actions associated with guards inside the given list.
+The `GuardEval` type defines the criteria for evaluating actions associated with guards inside the list of guards.
 The evaluation strategies are as follows:

-- With `First`, we say that the first guard in the provided list that holds, i.e., yields a result, upon sequential evaluation is selected, its associated action is performed, and the evaluation stops.
+- With `First`, we say that the first guard in the provided list that holds, i.e., yields a result, upon sequential evaluation is selected, its associated list of actions is performed, and the computation returns the effects.
-- With `Any`, we say that any guard in the provided list that holds upon sequential evaluation is selected, their associated actions are performed, and the evaluation stops.
+- With `Any`, we say that any guard in the provided list that holds upon sequential evaluation is selected, and processed in the same way as if it was the first.

 ## The type for engine behaviours